SimonHegele/LUTR/README.md

 Idealized dataset generated generated from mouse reference annotation GRCm39

-- "Prediction": coding genes and their UTR-clipped mRNAs Generated using script [noUTR](https://github.com/SimonHegele/LUTR/blob/main/src/scripts/noUTR.py) for UTR-clipping and agat_convert_sp_gxf2gxf.pl from [AGAT] (https://github.com/NBISweden/AGAT) for the addition of exons matching the coding sequences and removal of duplicates stemming from mRNAs
+- "Prediction": coding genes and their UTR-clipped mRNAs<br>
+  Generated using script [noUTR](https://github.com/SimonHegele/LUTR/blob/main/src/scripts/noUTR.py) for UTR-clipping and agat_convert_sp_gxf2gxf.pl from [AGAT] (https://github.com/NBISweden/AGAT) for the addition of exons matching the coding sequences and removal of duplicates stemming from mRNAs